Michael Parkinson: Personal life, illness and death

 On 22 August 1959, he married Mary Heneghan, who was from Doncaster.
-They had three children, including a son, Michael, who married the comedian and actress Fiona Allen.
+They had three children.
+His daughter-in-law was comedian and actress Fiona Allen.
 In the 1970s, Parkinson campaigned in support of birth control, having had a vasectomy in 1972 to allow his wife to stop taking oral contraceptive pills.

 Parkinson was a cricket fan and in 1990 hosted a World XI team against Yorkshire.
 Parkinson and his wife lived in Bray, Berkshire.
 He met his friend Michel Roux when rowing down the River Thames on a Sunday to The Waterside Inn, then owned by Roux.
 Parkinson acquired a Michelin-starred restaurant near his home in Berkshire in 2001.
 In an interview with Irish broadcaster Gay Byrne on the RTÉ religious programme The Meaning of Life, he stated that he was an agnostic atheist.

 A resident of Thames Valley, Parkinson was a patron of the local animal charity Swan Lifeline that rescues and treats swans and waterfowl, supporting the cause by attending lunches to raise awareness and money for the charity.

 In 2010, the National Portrait Gallery acquired a painted portrait of Parkinson, which it had commissioned from the artist Jonathan Yeo, for its permanent collection.

 In 2013, Parkinson announced that he had been diagnosed with prostate cancer.
 In 2015 he was given the all-clear from the disease.

 Parkinson died at home on 16 August 2023 following a brief illness, aged 88.